OLED1/chia-manager/README.md

 # chia-web-gui
 ## Branch: Dev, Introduction
-This is the dev branch of the Chia Mgmt Gui.
-It is primary made for developers.
+This is the dev branch of the **Chia Mgmt Web-GUI**.
+This branch is primary made for **developers**.
-So if you want to decide to install this branch be always afraid of untested content and bugs.
+So if you want to decide to install this branch be always afraid of **untested content** and **bugs**.

-This project is made for Chia Farmer.
+This project is made for **Chia Farmer**.
-The main goal is to make monitoring and managing the chia infrastructure and the needed nodes more efficient and easy.
+The main goal is to make monitoring and managing the Chia Infrastructure and the needed nodes more **efficient and easy**.

 ### Why should i use it?
-If you have a mid sized or large chia infrastructure which is heavy to monitor and you want to be always sure everythings is working fine and every node makes his work you are good to go.
+This project should make it more easy to use, manage and monitor your Chia Nodes and to be sure every node makes his work and you are good to go.

-If you have a small sized chia infrastructure you can use it too.
-Some future features like autoplotting might be interesting for you.
+Some of the upcomming feature like autoplotting via Madmax plotter will excite you.

 Furthermore this project (will) offer(s) nearly everthing like the chia electron gui.
-Read more in the section "features" and "upcomming features".
+Read more in the following sections.

 ### What can i do with it?
 ### Monitoring
-You are able to monitor the upstatus and service of every node.
+You are able to monitor the **up-status** and **service(s)** of every node.
 Every node will be checked if it is up running and if the (farmer/harvester/wallet/etc.) service is working correctly.

 ### Managing